nicolas-angarita/churn_classification_project/README.md

 ## Project Description

 Anytime a business is struggling, they have to revert to the basic questions of business and answer who is the customer and what makes them stay or leave.
 In this case why does it seem like so many customers are churning.
-What are key drivers that are turning our customers away.
+What are key drivers that are turning our customers away?
 Could it be the services we are providing, our pricing policy, our target market (age of customer, gender, etc.), or other drivers.
 We will analyze some of the drivers just mentioned to see if we can come up with a model to see what is causing our customers to chun.
 Once we have ran our models we will make recommendations on how to better retain our customers from churning in the future.

-Your readme should include a project description that provides context for your project, including explaining why you are tackling this project, why it is important and how it could be of use to someone else beyond just the interest or new knowledge.
-It dives in a bit deeper than the goals.
-Project description and goals should always be in your words and specific to your project, not a copy of the class project spec.
-Here's the problem, here's how I want to address it, here's what I will deliver

 ## Initial Questions